Green Mountain Coaches Workshop Lyndonville, Vermont

 - 5.30-6.30 Dinner

-The Primary Workshop is offered from Sunday evening to Wednesday noon.
-During this period, participants will attend a total 13 sessions with lead instructors Roy Benson and Mike Cohen, guest speakers and additional breakout sessions with veteran staff coaches.
+The Primary Workshop is offered from Sunday evening until Wednesday evening.
+During this time, participants will receive up to 15 hours of instruction as well as the opportunity to hear guest speakers and additional breakout sessions with veteran staff coaches.

-The Extended Workshop is designed for coaches who attend with team members and want to stay until the camp session ends on Saturday morning -- an additional six hours of instruction are offered during this session.
-Coaches who bring five or more runners earn a rebate of $20/runner.
+The Extended Workshop is designed for coaches who attend with team members and want to stay until the camp session ends on Friday.
+Up to six additional hours of instruction will be offered during this session.

 Additional topics covered with guest speakers and breakout sessions may include: